With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMountain View Hospital is a mental health treatment center in Gadsden, Alabama, located at 3001 Scenic Highway, part of the 35904 zip code.
-Mountain View Hospital provides hospital inpatient treatment and outpatient treatment.
-Mountain View Hospital also offers activity therapy, group therapy and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
-Mountain View Hospital supports people requiring dual diagnosis treatment, veterans and military families.
-Mountain View Hospital also provides case management, education services and court-ordered outpatient treatment.
+Mountain View Hospital provides outpatient treatment and hospital inpatient treatment.
+Mountain View Hospital also offers activity therapy, individual psychotherapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Mountain View Hospital supports veterans, people requiring dual diagnosis treatment and people with PTSD.
+Mountain View Hospital also provides legal advocacy, education services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.